NathanSalapat/Minetest_Mods_Updater/README.md

 A bash script for LINUX that automatically updates your minetest mods

-To use, create a directory where you will put all your git cloned folders for mods.
-Git Clone the mods into said folder.
-Add Update.sh to that folder, and change the permissions to be executable, if needed.
-Change the rsync locations to be the location you are git cloning into and your mods directory.
-To update your mods just run the script, or create a cron job to execute the script for you.
-I personally have it run every morning at four am.
+To use, create a directory where you will git clone mods.
+Make sure to clone this to the same location.
+Call the updater with update.sh -s /home/yourname/gitclone/ -d /home/yourname/.minetest/mods Replace the yourname and gitclone as appropriate.

+To run the script as a cron job just add it like this, open a terminal and type crontab -e Your crontab will open, then add the following line.

+* 4 * * * /home/yourname/gitclone/Minetest_Mods_Updater/update.sh >/dev/null 2>&1

+Of course you can change when the job runs.
+If you aren't familiar with that syntax visit this page: http://www.howtoforge.com/a-short-introduction-to-cron-jobs

 The script now calls another script, which needs to be located in ~/.minetest/mods and called rename.sh Sample script for the rename script: